 Thank you for reading this far.
 It actually matters.

-Most people who land on a page like this don't make it past the first three paragraphs.
-You did.
+Most people who land on a page like this don't make it past the first three paragraphs, but you did.
 That tells me you're serious, that this isn't just a passing thought, that you really are looking for a way out.
 And I'm telling you, with everything I've learned in twenty years of doing this work, that there is one.

-I'd love to see you inside the program.
+I'd love to see you on the masterclass.

 Rita Black